-Cooperative Program of Eastern Shore Community College (ESCC) and Tidewater Community College (TCC)
+A Cooperative Program of Eastern Shore Community College (ESCC) and Tidewater Community College (TCC)

-The Associate of Applied Science (A.A.S.) degree in nursing is designed to prepare students who want to pursue a career as a Registered Nurse.
-The program provides a background for maximum transfer opportunities to baccalaureate nursing programs.
-Registered nurses are eligible for employment in a variety of facilities including acute care, doctors' offices, health departments, home health services, hospices, long-term care, mental health and rehabilitation centers.
-Students experience planned theory and clinical practice in a variety of nursing/community settings.
-The program integrates clinical laboratory practice using state-of-the-art patient care simulators and laboratory equipment to better prepares students for their role in the workforce.
+The Associate of Applied Science degree in Nursing prepares students who wish to pursue careers as Registered Nurses (RNs).
+Graduates may seek employment in acute care, doctor's offices, health departments, home health services, hospices, long-term care facilities, and mental health and rehabilitation centers.
+Students take courses in both theoretical and practical applications of nursing care.
+The program integrates clinical laboratory practice using state-of-the-art patient care simulators and laboratory equipment for enhanced preparation in the field of health care.